googlesamples/arcore-depth-lab/README.md

 GPU depth texture.
 Press **Freeze** to take a snapshot of the mesh and press **Unfreeze** to revert back to the live updating mesh.

+### `StereoPhoto`
+This sample uses depth meshes and `ScreenSpaceDepthMesh`.
+After freezing the mesh, we cache the current camera's projection and view matrices, circulate the camera around a circle, and perform projection mapping onto the depth mesh with the cached camera image.
+Press **Capture** to create the animated 3D photo and press **Preview** to go back to camera preview mode.

 ### `SnowParticles`
 This sample uses the GPU depth texture to compute collisions between snow particles, the physical environment, and the orientation of each